jimcel-tangonan/exploring-datasets/README.md

 A python script to automate Instagram actions (i.e. commenting, liking, following) on user profiles with the goal of building influence.

 ##### Script functions at ~125 profiles per 25 mins.
-  - Ignores all profiles that are private-users/less than 25 posts/non-english and must have a followers/following ratio of       0.1-100 (to determine profile status as influencer/microinfluencer/regular/spam).
+  - Ignores all profiles that are private-users/having less than 25 posts/has non-english text; additionally, must have a         followers/following ratio of 0.1 - 100 to determine the profile status as influencer/microinfluencer/regular or spam.
-  - Captures and stores IG username/other attributes for ML analysis.
+  - Captures and stores IG username and other attributes for ML analysis.
-  - Calculates followers/following ratio .
   - Determines if photo has been previously liked and if able, leaves a like or comment.
-  - Follows profile when all criteria are met.
+  - When all criteria are met, the profile is followed; otherwise, it is ignored.

 [link to script](https://github.com/jimcel-tangonan/exploring-datasets/tree/master/%5B1%5Dautomate-instagram-actions)